mauro-andre/pyodmongo/README.md

 ---

-`pyodmongo` is a Python library that serves as an Object-Document Mapper (ODM) for MongoDB.
-It is built on top of the popular `pydantic V2` library, making it easy to work with MongoDB documents in a Pythonic and efficient way.
+**PyODMongo** is a modern Python library that functions as a robust Object-Document Mapper (ODM) for **MongoDB**.
+Leveraging the power of **Pydantic V2**, it seamlessly bridges the gap between Python and MongoDB, offering an intuitive and efficient way to interact with MongoDB documents.

-With `pyodmongo`, you can seamlessly map your Python classes to MongoDB documents, allowing you to work with data in a more intuitive and Pythonic manner.
-It simplifies the process of defining and interacting with MongoDB collections, documents, and queries.
+By using **PyODMongo**, you can effortlessly map your Python classes to MongoDB documents, allowing for a more Pythonic approach to handling data.
+This library simplifies the entire process of defining and working with MongoDB collections, documents, and queries.

+**PyODMongo** is built on top of **Pydantic V2**, making the `DbModel` class an extension of Pydantic's `BaseModel`.
+This means that all the rich functionality of Pydantic's `BaseModel`, including **Validators**, **Fields** and **Model Config**, is readily available in `DbModel`.

 ## Key Features